notator/ResidentSynthHostTestSite/README.md

 Available MIDI input devices can be selected from the **Input Device** selector.
 Similarly, available audio outputs can be selected from the **Audio Output** selector.
 Changing the **channel** selector updates the whole GUI with the current settings for that channel.
-This is the channel on which MIDI messages will be sent to the multi-channel _ResidentSynth_.
+This is the channel on which MIDI messages will be sent to the 16-channel _ResidentSynth_.

 Sounds:
 ![screenshot_Fonts](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_1_Font.png "screenshot_Fonts")